yunhaixiang/yunhaimath/research.md

 permalink: /research
 ---

-My research interests primarily lie in arithmetic  geometry and number theory, and I also have some secondary interests in algebra.
-Specifically, I'm interested in
+My research interests lie in arithmetic geometry, number theory, and algebra.
+Specifically,

 - \\(\mathbb A^1\\)-enumerative geometry,
 - Ramification theory of varieties and sheaves,